AcheampongStephen/DVC-Implementation/README.md

 skipsdist = True

 [testenv]

 deps = -rrequirements.txt
 commands = pytest -v

-on your cmd: run tox
+on your cmd run to build your virtual env together with the packages: tox

+tox -r : rebuilding your virtual environment
 ```
 5. create setup.py to find and install all your packages.
 ```